Using the CLI

 curio query "#active due soon sort:priority" --fields id,title,priority,due_date

-curio query --selected figure --fields plain_text,priority
+curio get --selected figure --fields plain_text,priority

 Read a specific figure: